RunestoneInteractive/thinkcspy/_sources/Functions/ProgramDevelopment.rst

    Frequently we discover errors in the functions that we are writing.
 However, it is possible that there is an error in a test.
 Here the error is in the precision of the correct answer.

-   - There are circumstances where 2 digits to the right of the decimal point is sufficiently precise.
-Correct the test by typing ``, 2`` after 1.41.
-The parameter 2 could be replaced with a different number.
-By default the precision is 5.

-   - Copy line 11 to line 12.
-Delete ``, 2`` and run.
-The test fails since it is testing to the default precision (5 digits to the right of the decimal point).
+   The third test fails because by default testEqual checks 5 digits to the right of the decimal point.

    - Change ``1.41`` to ``1.41421`` and run.
+The test will pass.

+   There are circumstances where 2 digits to the right of the decimal point is sufficiently precise.

+   - Copy line 11 on to line 12.
+On line 12, change ``1.41421`` to ``1.41``.
+Run.
+The test fails.

+   - Type ``, 2`` after 1.41.
+(The 2 represents the precision of the test -- how many digits to the right of the decimal that must be correct.)
+Run.

 Now all four the tests pass!
 Wonderful!
 However, you may still need to perform additional tests.